Skip to main content

 Best Value

-GE Profile 30-Inch Smart Slide-In Induction and Convection Range
+GE Profile PHS700AYFS 30-Inch Smart Slide-In Induction and Convection Range

-Controls on induction ranges are often digital, but the GE Profile PHS700AYFS features knobs, which are helpful for anyone transitioning from a standard electric range who may not be interested in an increased learning curve.
-Cookware detection adds a safety layer by automatically turning off the burner when the pan is removed.
+Induction-range controls are often digital, but the GE Profile PHS700AYFS features knobs, which are helpful for anyone transitioning from a standard electric range who may not want to deal with an increased learning curve.

-The oven section is loaded with smart and convenient features.
+The oven section is packed with smart, convenient features.
 With built-in WiFi and the SmartHQ app, users can control and monitor the appliance remotely.
-With GE Profile Connect+, users can download software updates, ensuring their appliance stays current with the latest cooking features and modes.
+With GE Profile Connect+, users can download software updates, keeping their appliance up to date with the latest cooking features and modes.

-Cleaning and maintenance are also simplified with GE Profile’s EasyWash Oven Tray—a removable and dishwasher-safe insert in the bottom of the oven that makes cleanup much easier than traditional oven interiors.
+Cleaning and maintenance are also simplified with GE Profile’s EasyWash Oven Tray—a removable, dishwasher-safe insert at the bottom of the oven that makes cleanup much easier than with traditional oven interiors.

 Pros